 Jill R. Presser, B.A.
 (Hons), LL.B., was called to the Ontario Bar in 1997 after receiving her law degree from the Faculty of Law, McGill University, in 1994.

-A substantial part of Jill’s practice is devoted to appeals.
-She has been counsel on a number of notable cases, including: R v Safarzadeh-Markhali (Supreme Court of Canada strikes down a section of the Truth in Sentencing Act as unconstitutional); R v Spencer (Supreme Court of Canada: decides that subscriber information in the hands of an Internet service provider is private); R v Conception (Supreme Court of Canada: dealing with treatment orders in forensic psychiatric hospitals); R v Dowholis (the Court of Appeal for Ontario held that homophobic comments by a juror created a reasonable apprehension of bias); R v Delchev (the Court of Appeal for Ontario held that the lawyer-client relationship is essential to the administration of justice, and that the Crown’s exercise of discretion is reviewable in some circumstances); R v Jack (Ontario Court of Appeal: acquittal on appeal in a robbery case for improper ID); Re Laberakis (Ontario Court of Appeal: substituted absolute discharge for disposition of Ontario Review Board).
+Jill has been counsel on a number of notable cases, including: R. v.
+Safarzadeh-Markhali (Supreme Court of Canada struck down a section of the Truth in Sentencing Act as unconstitutional); R. v.
+Mills (Supreme Court of Canada considered reasonable expectation of privacy in online communications with an unknown anonymous person); R. v.
+Reeves (Supreme Court of Canada held that a third party may not consent to a police search of a shared computer); Ewert v.
+Canada (Supreme Court of Canada decided that actuarial risk assessment tools developed for a Caucasian population may not be used for Indigenous inmates by Corrections Canada); R. v.
+Jones (Supreme Court of Canada held that text messages are private, but that no wiretap authorization is required for historical text messages); R. v.
+Marakah (Supreme Court of Canada held that text messages in the hands of the recipient are private); R. v.
+Spencer (Supreme Court of Canada decided that subscriber information in the hands of an Internet service provider is private); R. v.
+Conception (Supreme Court of Canada dealt with treatment orders in forensic psychiatric hospitals); R. v.
+Dowholis (Court of Appeal for Ontario held that homophobic comments by a juror created a reasonable apprehension of bias); R. v.
+Delchev (Court of Appeal for Ontario held that the lawyer-client relationship is essential to the administration of justice, and that the Crown’s exercise of discretion is reviewable in some circumstances); R. v.
+Jack (Court of Appeal for Ontario substituted an acquittal for the trial court’s conviction in a robbery case for improper ID); Re Laberakis (Ontario Court of Appeal substituted an absolute discharge for disposition of Ontario Review Board).

 Jill is often appointed amicus curiae by the Court of Appeal for Ontario in appeals involving unrepresented mentally disordered appellants.
-She also assists the Court of Appeal for Ontario as duty counsel for unrepresented inmate and in-person appellants.
+She is the Vice-Chair of the Pro Bono Inmate Appeal Duty Counsel Program, and as a member of that organization she assists the Court of Appeal for Ontario as duty counsel for unrepresented inmate and in-person appellants.
 Jill prosecuted criminal matters on behalf of the Attorney General of Ontario on a part-time basis from 2001-2007.